-The College’s ongoing webinar series are an important resource for those looking to consolidate their knowledge and understanding or keep up with the latest developments in their chosen field.
+The College’s ongoing programme of webinars is an important resource for those looking to consolidate their knowledge and understanding or keep up with the latest developments in their chosen field.
 The webinars cover a wide range of specialties and disciplines while offering a convenient remote learning opportunity.

 Visit this page regularly to find details of our upcoming webinars.
 To attend one of our live events you will need to register in advance.

 The Faculty of Surgical Trainers is pleased to present a series of webinars aimed at supporting and developing surgeons in their role as surgical trainers.
-We will cover a number of topics including the ISCP profile for the trainer, Concepts Underpinning Training in Surgery, Multiple Consultant Reports, mentoring and coaching, developing learning agreements with trainees, trainees in difficulty and maximising training opportunities in the working day.
 This series will have relevance for all those who have an active interest or involvement in surgical training.